Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 ## 🔥 What’s New in v2.9?

-- add qslcl.bin for assistant (not fully functional and its only initial release)
+- add qslcl.bin (not fully functional and its only initial release)
--

 ---

 ## 📜 Legal / DMCA Notice